Color war

 Multiple events occur, each worth a certain number of points.
 Events include sports competitions, cheer-offs, as well as knowledge competitions.
 Sometimes silent lunch is an activity, where every team has to be silent.
 In some cases, each team gets a day where they have to decorate a lunch room and they do their best to encompass their team's theme throughout the location.
 At the end of color war, there are presentations such as the teams' banners, songs, skits, multi-media presentations, and team movies.
 These presentations are worth the most points, and can tip color war in favor of any team.
 The last day of color war also usually includes some sort of relay races or another large event which the whole team must participate in, also worth a very high number of points.

+Traditionally, in England, and other countries such as Australia, schools conduct color war-like competition in sports (such as track and field, football, softball, cricket, swimming) with the student population being assigned to rival "Houses".
+Each House has a name (possibly the name of famous past principals, or nearby streets, or local landmarks or famous people) and a color (typically red, yellow, green and blue, with more colors if a large school needs more Houses to allow for manageable and competitive student-groups within each House).
+Inter-House competition is often expanded beyond sports to include Drama, and Music (instrumental, orchestral, choral), and other events such as Debating.
+This House system is seen in Harry Potter's fantasy boarding school, Hogwarts, with magic and broomstick-riding being competition events.
+Historically, colors were used in Roman times to distinguish charioteers competing in chariot races.